tristanic/isolde/isolde/docs/source/tutorials/alphafold/from_scratch/from_scratch.rst

 .. figure:: images/pae_chain_g.png

-Starting with ISOLDE 1.3, the "isolde restrain distances" and "isolde restrain torsions" commands each include a new optional argument, "adjustForConfidence".
+Since ISOLDE 1.3, it has been possible to tell ISOLDE to automatically adjust the parameters of each torsion and distance restraint based on AlphaFold's confidence in its prediction of the local geometry.
+This can be achieved via the "Reference Models" widget on ISOLDE's Restraints tab, or via the optional "adjustForConfidence" argument to the "isolde restrain distances" and "isolde restrain torsions" commands.
 In the torsion case, the adjustment is performed based on pLDDT *(NOTE: this assumes the B-factors in the reference model are actually pLDDT values.
 If this is not the case, you will get nonsensical results)*.
-The adjustments to the restraints are somewhat heuristic at this point and are plotted below.
+The adjustments to the restraints are somewhat heuristic and are plotted below.
 Qualitatively, a given restraint gets weaker (lower spring constant), falls off more quickly outside its harmonic well (lower alpha), and gets a narrower harmonic well (increased kappa) as the pLDDT reduces (see :ref:`adaptive_dihedral_restraint_cmd` for the meaning of these terms).
 Residues for which the template pLDDT value is less than 50 are *not* restrained.
 The plots shown below are the result of the command with default parameters - if you